People always ask me the same question about AdWords:

-Increasing conversions and revenue spent can act like a lever to double or triple ad campaign ROI.
+Increasing conversions and revenue spent can act as a lever to double or triple ad campaign ROI.

-There’s only one reason to spend money on ads at the end of the day.
+There’s only one reason to spend money on ads at the end of the day: to make money.

 If anything, you should be spending more money.
-You should actually search out the highest CPC’s there are in your industry.
+You should actually search out the highest CPC’s in your industry.

 So you know all those “industry benchmark CPC” numbers?
 Don’t worry about them.

-Instead, start by focusing on the CPA.
+Instead, start focusing on CPA.
 That’s the number it costs for you to acquire each new customer.

 It’s not perfect by any stretch.
 But it’s a better number to optimize around than CPC.